T of C

 Footnotes (Shorthand references are explained on a separate page)

-3834.157 商調,樂曲之一。 Shang mode was apparently used for sad songs; it is also connected to autumn.
-See also .145 商頌 Shang song and .149 商歌 Shang ge. (商 Shang ("commerce, converse") was the name of an ancient state.)
+3834.157 商調 says 樂曲之一 it is (the name of) a music piece.
+Shang mode was often connected to melodies about autumn; perhaps related to this, sad songs often used this mode.
+See also .145 商頌 Shang song and .149 商歌 Shang ge. (商 Shang ["commerce, converse"] was the name of an ancient state.)

 (Return)